julianiff/blog-project/README.md

 Increasing Software [Empathy](https://www.industrialempathy.com/posts/designing-even-larger-applications/#if-uncertainty-is-high-then-reduce-the-degree-of-abstraction.).

 A goal for the frontend is to build components with empathy towards other software engineers.
+Starting point will be that we "Think about what it means to not know everything about your framework".

 </section>